ThatDaveStevens/Blog/SlackModel/readme.md

 ![image](images/SlackImport.png)

 ### Retrieving the list of members
-As mentioned above, we now need to retrieve the list of members of each Slack channel.
-Here we will loop against each channelId and make a series of API calls for each channel.
+As mentioned above, I now need to retrieve the list of members of each Slack channel.
+Here I will loop against each channelId and make a series of API calls for each channel.

 The Slack API required is https://api.slack.com/methods/conversations.members

-Again, we've set some parameters to help with building out the required API calls.
+Again, I setup some parameters to help with building out the required API calls.

 `:param cMembers => "https://slack.com/api/conversations.members?channel="` <br>
 `:param cMembersEnd => "&limit=1000&pretty=1"`